The Best Coastal Walks in Sydney

 Apart from the namesake beaches, the trail also hits Tamarama, Bronte and Clovelly.
-While the walk could be completed in as little as a two hours, it is best enjoyed with long breaks by the ocean.
-Keep an eye out for the announcement of the next instalment of the trail's popular Sculpture by the Sea, which will hopefully be returning in 2022 after multiple postponed editions.
+While the walk could be completed in as little as two hours, it is best enjoyed with long breaks by the ocean.
+Keep an eye out for the announcement of the next instalment of the trail's popular Sculpture by the Sea which finally returned in 2022 after a few years off.

 THE NEWEST ADDITION: BARANGAROO FORESHORE WALK

-Along the way you'll be treated to views of the Sydney Harbour Bridge, Royal Botanic Gardens, Sydney Opera House and all the new delights that Barangaroo is offering up.
+Along the way, you'll be treated to views of the Sydney Harbour Bridge, Royal Botanic Gardens, Sydney Opera House and all the new delights that Barangaroo is offering up.
 Included in the path is the Wulugul Walk which takes you around Barangaroo Reserve and The Streets of Barangaroo's range of bars and eateries.
-Come late 2022, the Waterman's Cove part of Barangaroo foreshore will also welcome a pavilion made from recycled Sydney oyster shells, which'll make quite an eye-catching addition to your future strolls, jogs and bike rides.
+The Waterman's Cove part of Barangaroo foreshore is also set to welcome a pavilion made from recycled Sydney oyster shells, which is sure to make quite an eye-catching addition to your future strolls, jogs and bike rides.

 Top image: Bondi to Manly walk by Destination NSW.